seriaati/seriaati/README.md

 # Support My Work
-🍕 If you've found any of my open-source projects helpful, I'd be delighted if you considered expressing your gratitude by buying me a pizza on [BuyMeACoffee](https://buymeacoffee.com/seria) (I don't drink coffee!).
+☕ If you've found any of my open-source projects helpful, I'd be delighted if you considered expressing your gratitude by making a donation on [Ko-Fi](https://ko-fi.com/seriaati).
 Your support not only fuels my passion for coding but also helps sustain my journey as a student and developer.

 # About Me
 👋 Hi, I'm an international student from Taiwan, currently studying computer science in [Waseda University](https://www.waseda.jp/top/en/).